“The Assassination of Abraham Lincoln”

 Lucy thinks it’s a threat.
 Luka says no. It’s a statement of fact.
 It’s her future.
 He tells her to accept it and stop interfering.
 The threat comes when he says not to get in his way again.

 “Is it unsanitary if I throw up on you now?”
 Rufus drops the bullet on the night stand and puts his head between his knees.
 Lucy comes in with a large box under her arm.
-She went shopping?
+She can’t attend an evening performance in a day dress!

 Lucy recaps the previous scene, leaving out the part where she talked to Luka.
 She lies that she saw him leaving the train station.
 Rufus makes another pitch for saving Lincoln.
 Lucy is just as impassioned in her argument against.
 “The present isn’t perfect but it’s ours.”
 She says Lincoln’s death is meant to be.